***There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.***

 As I make monthly contributions, I put in $0 for the annual calculation section and populated the monthly section with my contribution amounts.

-A good book to supplement this retirement savings plan series is The Simple Path to Wealth by J.L Collins.
+A good book to supplement your retirement savings plan is The Simple Path to Wealth by J.L Collins.
 The book goes into great detail and also breaks down investing into easy to follow steps.
 J.L.
 Collins simplifies investing for the average every day person.
 I highly recommend checking out this book.

 Subscribe here to join me on my journey forward as I explore ways to save money and reach my retirement goals faster.
 I will be exploring ways to save money on food, exercising and housing expenses without cramping my lifestyle.